Skip to main content

 Best Interest Drives the Decision

 The court does not simply rubber-stamp the first person who files a petition.
-Arizona law requires the court to appoint the person whose appointment would be in the best interests of the child.
-That evaluation considers the proposed guardian's relationship to the child, stability, and ability to provide care.
+The legal process requires the court to appoint the person whose appointment would be in the best interests of the child.
+That evaluation considers the prospective guardian's relationship to the child, financial stability, and ability to provide care.

 The court shall appoint as guardian a person whose appointment would be in the best interests of the minor.
 The court may appoint a person nominated by the minor, if the minor is fourteen years of age or older, unless the court finds the appointment contrary to the best interests of the minor.